zoxpx/pxdocs/content/reference/knowledge-base/etcd.md

 #### Snapshots

-Etcd provides a command to take snapshots of its keyspace which can be used to restore the etcd cluster in case of a complete disaster.
-We recommend running the following command as a part of a cron job which will take periodic snapshots
+Etcd provides a command to take snapshots of its keyspace which can be used to restore the etcd cluster in case of a complete disaster. {{<companyName>}} recommends running the following command as a part of a cron job which will take periodic snapshots

 ```text
 ETCDCTL_API=3 etcdctl --endpoints="<comma-separated-etcd-url>" snapshot save </path/to/snapshot-file> --command-timeout=60s